Ahead of election, a handful of world leaders voice support for Trump

-President Trump, on the other hand, in 2016 and 2020, has received the vocal support of a handful of foreign leaders, mostly right-wing populists known for clear parallels to Trump in policy and rhetoric.
+President Trump, on the other hand, in 2016 and 2020, has received the vocal support of a handful of foreign leaders, mostly right-wing populists known for clear parallels to him in policy and rhetoric.

-Democratic candidate Joe Biden, like Clinton, has seen significant support from former heads of state around the globe.
-But, despite Trump’s low approval rating in many foreign countries, shown in polls, most world leaders have remained quiet.
+Democratic presidential nominee Joe Biden, like Clinton, has received significant support from former heads of state worldwide.
+But, despite Trump’s low approval rating in many countries, shown in polls, most world leaders have remained quiet.

-Here are some countries with leaders that have bucked the norm and expressed support for Trump.
+Here are some nations with leaders who have bucked the norm and expressed support for Trump.

 Hungary

-Shortly after Trump first accepted the Republican Party’s presidential nomination in July 2016, he was endorsed by Hungary’s right-wing nationalist Prime Minister Viktor Orban.
+Shortly after Trump first accepted the Republican Party’s presidential nomination in July 2016, he was endorsed by Viktor Orban, Hungary’s right-wing nationalist prime minister.

 That early support cemented what has developed into a close affinity, built in part on shared anti-immigration views.
 Last month, Orban again endorsed Trump.